© Copyright Bee Wilder, Revised December 4, 2011 to correct the description of tendons and ligaments in the section What IS Arthritis?

 - Eat plenty of good quality meats and fish.

 - Avoid high phytate foods that block mineral absorption and interfere with protein digestion, which include all grains, nuts, seeds, and legumes that are not properly prepared, as well as any soybeans or soy-related foods and products or oils.
-Modern soy foods are very damaging to the body and they shouldn’t be consumed by anyone.
-If you do not have candida you may eat grains, nuts, seeds, and legumes in moderation, but only after they have been properly prepared to remove phytates that block mineral absorption, and enzymes that block protein digestion.
+Some people are okay eating a small amounts of grains, nuts, seeds, and legumes, but only after they have been properly prepared to remove phytates that block mineral absorption, and enzymes that block protein digestion.

-- Avoid all sources of sugars, including fruits (except lemons and limes–see articles about how Sugar Ruins Health, and also see Fruit Is Not As Healthy As You Think.
+- Avoid all sources of sugars, including fruits (except small amounts of lemons and limes–see articles about how 143 Reasons Sugar is Ruining Your Health, which includes fruits.

 - What Is Arthr-IT IS?, Lerner, Dr. Ben

 - Balch, James E., M.D., and Phyllis A. Balch, C.N.C., "Arthritis" in Prescription for Nutritional Healing, ed.
 C.J.
 Eriksen, K. Price, N.M.
 Papritz, and D. Lebow, Garden City Park, New York, Avery Publishing Group Inc., 1990.

 - Trowbridge, John Parks, M.D. and M. Walker, P.PM, "The Antiyeast Wholistic Therapy Program – Part One" in The Yeast Syndrome, New York, Bantam Books, November 1986.

 - Remington, Dennis W., M.D. and Higa, Barbara W., R.D. in Back to Health, A Comprehensive Medical and Nutritional Yeast Control Program, Provo, Utah, Vitality House International, Inc., 1986.